 - Staffing services on a short-term, nonrecurring basis to assist the school with financial aid-related functions during emergencies, including State-declared or federal declared natural disasters, and other localized disasters and emergencies identified by the Secretary.

 Ban on advisory board compensation

-Lakeland College and its officers, employees or agents may not receive anything of value from a lender, guarantor, or group in exchange for serving on an advisory board.
+Lakeland University and its officers, employees or agents may not receive anything of value from a lender, guarantor, or group in exchange for serving on an advisory board.
 They may, however, accept reimbursement for reasonable expenses incurred while serving in this capacity.